 I geek over anything personal development and personal finance related.

 I graduated with Bachelor of Arts in Political Science and a Minor in Psychology (the psychology part is what feeds my personal development interest).

 I’ve been an au pair in France and spent some time learning meditation in a monastery in Thailand.
 My life is very random.

 I live in an apartment by myself just outside of Vancouver and love it.
 I live alone except with some plants that I struggle to keep alive (but I’m trying!).
 I love pets, especially dogs, but my apartment doesn’t allow animals and I don’t live the lifestyle for a pet.
 I work 9 hours a day and then many nights go to see my friends or family.
 I wouldn’t want a pet all cooped up in a small apartment by themselves, but one day I’ll be able to have a dog.

-I currently work in government administration (“Life Admin,” cause I’m a real life admin, get it?).
+I currently work in my dream career in government finance .
 But I’ve worked in a million different jobs from travel agent assistant (need to book a cruise? flights? hotel? ), to IT Helpdesk (have you tried logging off and back on?), to finance procurement (shopping for a living, really), and finally also Facilities Maintenance (clogged toilet, or burnt out light-bulb anyone?).
-I currently work for a government organization in Canada.

 Thanks for following along!